The Beaches, Toronto: Local media

-The Beaches community is served by several locally distributed newspapers including the Beach Metro Community News and the Beach-Riverdale Mirror (run by the Metroland subsidiary of the Toronto Star) and the "Beaches Living" magazine.
+The Beaches community is served by several locally distributed newspapers including the Beach Metro Community News and the East York Mirror (run by the Metroland subsidiary of the Toronto Star) and the "Beaches Living" magazine.

 Politics

 The area is in the political riding of Beaches—East York, and is represented in the Legislative Assembly of Ontario by Mary-Margaret McMahon, since June 2022.
 Federally, the riding elected Liberal Nathaniel Erskine-Smith in 2015.

 The area's City Councillor is Brad Bradford and the area's TDSB school trustee is Michelle Aarts.
 Both were first elected in October 2018.

 Public transportation

 Streetcars heading to and from downtown Toronto run east-west along Queen Street East (route 501) as well as along Kingston Road (routes 502 and 503) and Gerrard Street East (route 506), and a bus line runs north-south along Woodbine Avenue to Woodbine subway station (route 92).
 Another north-south bus line snakes its way along several side streets before making its way to the Main Street subway station (route 64).
 A third bus line runs north-south down Coxwell Avenue from Coxwell subway station and then turns east travelling the entire length of Kingston Road as far as Victoria Park Avenue (only from 7PM-5AM on weekday evenings, and 24hrs on weekends) (route 22A).